tethysplatform/tethys/docs/getting_started/url_variables.rst

-**********
+*************
-MVC Review
+URL Variables
-**********
+*************

 **Last Updated:** November 13, 2014

-Up to this point, you have learned about each component of MVC development in detail to add a new map page to your app.
-The purpose of this tutorial will be to provide a review of these concepts and to introduce some advanced concepts.
+The purpose of this tutorial will be to introduce URL variables.
 In the map page you created in the previous tutorials, you are able to view all of the stream gages on a map concurrently.
 In this tutorial you will add the ability to see individual stream gages on the map page.
-This will involve creating a new controller, url map, and some modifications to the map template.
+This will involve creating a url map, new controller, and some modifications to the map template.
+This exercise will also serve as a good review of MVC development.

 New URL Map and URL Variables
 =============================